microsoft/Windows-iotcore-samples/Samples/EdgeModules/README.md

 # Azure IoT Edge Modules on Windows IoT

 This directory contains sample modules demonstrating various features of Azure IoT Edge on Windows.
-Each of these samples can be treated as standalone samples that show how to use each Windows feature from an edge module.
+Each of these samples can be treated as standalone samples that show how to use each Windows feature from an Azure IoT Edge module.
-Additionally, several of them are designed to work together to demonstrate coordinating a set of modules in cooperation and distributed across multiple edge devices.
+Additionally, several of them are designed to work together to demonstrate coordinating a set of modules in cooperation and distributed across multiple IoT Edge devices.
 See [MultiModule Architecture](./readme.multimodule.md) for an overview of how the multiple module coordination is designed and installed.

 ## Samples